-The Kuwaiti Arab have little material or physical needs when compared to Arabs in other countries.
-However, like most Arabs everywhere, the Kuwaiti Arab are so devoted to Islam that they have shut the door on Christianity.
+Kuwaiti Arabs have few material or physical needs when compared to Arabs in other countries.
+However, like most Arabs everywhere, Kuwaiti Arabs are so devoted to Islam that they have shut the door on Christianity.
 Only sustained, fervent intercession can soften their hearts to the Gospel.

 * Ask the Lord to soften the hearts of Kuwait's leaders to the preaching of the Gospel.

-* Ask the Holy Spirit to show the Kuwaiti Arab the emptiness of riches and the true wealth of the Gospel.
+* Ask the Holy Spirit to show Kuwaiti Arabs the emptiness of riches and the true wealth of the Gospel.

-* Pray that Jesus will supernaturally reveal Himself as Lord to the Kuwaiti Arab.
+* Pray that Jesus will supernaturally reveal Himself as Lord to Kuwaiti Arabs.

-* Ask the Lord to save key leaders among the Kuwaiti Arab who will boldly proclaim the Gospel.
+* Ask the Lord to save key leaders among Kuwaiti Arabs who will boldly proclaim the Gospel.

 * Ask God to raise up prayer teams who will begin breaking up the soil through worship and intercession.